Canberra, Australian Capital Territory, Australia: What to pack, what to wear, and when to go [2024]

 Airlines charge large amounts for overweight luggage.
 Avoid surcharges with this

-If you are going to go to the charming St John the Baptist Church, it's recommended to wear modest clothing:
+If you are intending to see the must-see St John the Baptist Church, it's useful to wear modest clothing:

-If you go to Australian National Botanic Gardens, you will do a lot of walking.
+If you go to Australian National Botanic Gardens, you're likely to do a lot of walking.
 These are a must:

 Good hiking shoes